computational-cell-analytics/micro-sam/workshops/i2k_2024/README.md

 **If you want to bring your own data for training please store it in a similar format to the example data.
 You have to bring both images and annotations (= instance segmentation masks) for training.
 If you want to use kaggle please also upload your data so that you can retrieve it within the notebook.**

-### Scripting with micro_sam
+### Advanced applications: scripting with `micro_sam`

-You can also use the [micro_sam python library](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html#using-the-python-library) to implement your own functionality.
+If you want to develop applications based on `micro_sam` you can use the [micro_sam python library](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html#using-the-python-library) to implement your own functionality.
 For example, you could implement a script to segment cells based on prompts derived from a nucleus segmentation via [batched inference](https://computational-cell-analytics.github.io/micro-sam/micro_sam/inference.html#batched_inference).
 Or a script to automatically segment data with a finetuned model using [automatic segmentation](https://computational-cell-analytics.github.io/micro-sam/micro_sam/automatic_segmentation.html).

-Feel free to contact us before the workshop if you have an idea for what you want to implement and would like to know if this is feasible and how to get started.

 ### Precompute Embeddings